-Peregrine falcons (Falco peregrinus) nest on cliff ledges or holes and are native to Utah and rare in the park.
-The widespread use of DDT from the 1940s-1960s caused a drastic reduction in their numbers.
-By 1999, due to a ban on DDT and reintroductions, the species had recovered and was removed from the Federal endangered species list.
-Peregrine falcons hunt from a perch or high in the air, attacking prey midair high speeds.
-They are the world's fastest bird, capable of attaining speeds of over 200 mph.
-They feed mainly on small and medium-sized birds.
-They have pointed wings, a short tail, and a prominent dark mustache.
+Peregrine falcons (Falco peregrinus) are among the most widespread birds in the world, found on all continents except Antarctica.
+They also have one of the longest migrations of any North American bird; individuals may travel from the tundra of Canada to South America and back each year.
+These falcons are rare in the park but at times are seen nesting on cliff ledges.
+The widespread use of DDT from the 1940s-1970s caused a drastic reduction in their numbers.
+By 1999, due to a ban on DDT and reintroductions, the species had recovered and was removed from the federal endangered species list.
+Peregrine falcons hunt from a perch or high in the air, attacking prey in midair at high speeds.
+They are the world's fastest bird, capable of attaining speeds of over 200 mph, which aids them in hunting small and medium-sized birds.
+They have a slim body, pointed wings, a short tail, and a prominent dark mustache.
 The prairie falcon, a similar bird found in the park, is browner in color with dark patches where the wings meet the body on the underside of the bird.

 Mexican Spotted Owl

-The rock wren (Salpinctes obsoletus) is a common resident of arid and semi-arid habitats in the western US.
-It is migratory and abundant in the park during the breeding season.
+The rock wren (Salpinctes obsoletus) is a common resident of arid and semi-arid habitats in the western U.S. It is migratory and abundant in the park during the breeding season.
 The rock wren inhabits rocky slopes and outcrops at elevations as high as 10,000 ft (3050 m).
 It has a pale gray back, faintly striped breast, long tail, and long, thin bill.
 Both sexes build a walkway of small, flat stones that leads to the cupped nest located in a rock crevice or hole.
 It uses its long bill to probe into narrow crevices to find insects and spiders, its primary prey.
 The rock wren can frequently be seen bobbing up and down, especially when alarmed.
 Its song is a mix of buzzes and trills.
 Territorial males often alternate songs with their male neighbors.